 Sloths, monkeys and jaguars, oh my!
 Lover of wildlife?
 Costa Rica is most definitely calling your name!
 With over half a million different species, and around 5% of the world’s land species living in Costa Rica, wildlife is sure to be a highlight while you’re there!
-With protected national parks and sanctuaries galore, you’re in for a treat with the ample amounts of wild life there is to see in Costa Rica.
+With protected national parks and sanctuaries galore, you’re in for a treat with the ample amounts of animals there is to see in Costa Rica.
 Here are a few must-sees, from mammals, sea life, reptiles and more.

 The loveable lazy sloth is the spirit animal for many of us and one of the animals Costa Rica is most known for.
 You’ve gotta love them for their “pura vida” outlook on life!
 Of course, they’re a definite must see.
 One of the best places to spot sloths and actually most wildlife is Manuel Antonio National Park or visit the Sloth Sanctuary for a guaranteed sighting.

-With four main species of monkeys, Squirrel, Capuchin, Spider and Howler, you’re guaranteed to see more than a few during your time on this island.
+With four main species of monkeys from Squirrel, Capuchin, Spider and Howler, you’re guaranteed to see more than a few during your time on this island.
 You’ll likely spot Capuchin monkeys at the beach at the end of Manuel Antonio National Park.
 If you’re staying anywhere near the jungle, you’re more than likely to have the Howler monkey as your alarm clock.
 And in Corcovado National Park, you’ll likely spot all four species.

 Although extremely rare to spot one of these majestic creatures in the wild, your best odds of spotting one is in Corcovado National Park and Amistad National Park.
 Unfortunately these beautiful mammals are endangered.
 However, thanks to the large number of protected areas in Costa Rica’s dense rainforests, jaguars are able to thrive freely.
 Otherwise you’re guaranteed to see them at the Jaguar Rescue Center in Limon.